F5Networks/f5-cloud-failover-extension/docs/userguide/configuration.rst

    ======================== ======================= ===================================================================
    failoverRoutes           -                       This is a json object.
 Do not change this value.
    ------------------------ ----------------------- -------------------------------------------------------------------
-   scopingTags              -                       These key/value pairs have to be the same as the tags you assign to the addresses in your cloud environment.
+   scopingTags              -                       These key/value pairs have to be the same as the tags you assign to the route table(s) in your cloud environment.
+NOTE: The route table(s) are required to have this tag regardless of the discoveryType method used for the nextHopAddresses (or self-IP mappings).
    ------------------------ ----------------------- -------------------------------------------------------------------
    scopingAddressRanges     -                       A list of the destination routes to update in the event of failover.
    ------------------------ ----------------------- -------------------------------------------------------------------
    defaultNextHopAddresses  -                       This json object is the default list of next hop addresses for any routes listed in ``scopingAddressRanges`` that do not have a more specific set of ``nextHopAddresses`` defined.
+See :ref:`example-multiple-next-hop` for an example declaration using multiple routing tables pointing to different nexthops.
    ------------------------ ----------------------- -------------------------------------------------------------------
    discoveryType            static, **routeTag**    In cases where BIG-IP has multiple NICs, CFE needs to know which interfaces it needs to re-map the routes to.
 It does this by using the Self-IPs associated with those NICs.
 You can either define the Self-IPs statically in the configuration `OR` in an additional cloud tag on the route table and have CFE discover them via tag.

                                                     - If you use ``static``, you will need to provide the Self-IPs in the ``items`` area of the CFE configuration.
                                                     - If you use ``routeTag``, you will need to add another tag to the route table in your cloud environment with the reserved key ``f5_key_ips``.
 For example, ``f5_self_ips:192.0.2.10,192.0.2.11``.
 See :ref:`example-route-tag` for an example declaration.

    ------------------------ ----------------------- -------------------------------------------------------------------
    items                    -                       List the Self IP address of each instance.
 This is only required when discoveryType is ``static``.